 RHPA Status Update for LPNs

-Licensed Practical Nurses (LPN) may have heard that registered nurses (RNs) are now governed under The Regulated Health Professions Act (RHPA), as of May 31, 2018.
+Licensed Practical Nurses (LPN) may have heard that registered nurses (RNs) are now governed under The Regulated Health Professions Act (RHPA).
 Here are some answers to a few questions you may have.

 No. The LPN profession will transition to the RHPA at a later date.
 That date has not yet been determined.

 Is my practice as an LPN affected given that RNs are regulated under the RHPA and LPNs are not?

 When will LPNs transition to the RHPA?

 The Government of Manitoba has not yet announced when the practical nursing profession will transition to the RHPA.
 In the meantime, LPNs will continue to be regulated under the LPN Act.
-All members of the profession will be notified well in advance of the transition, along with information about what will change and those changes may or may not affect practice.
+All members of the profession will be notified well in advance of the transition, along with information about what will change and whether those changes may or may not affect practice.

 I’ve heard that the RHPA authorizes RNs to perform certain health care activities defined as “reserved acts.”
 Does that mean these activities will be “reserved” for the RN profession exclusively, and no other profession will be authorized to perform them?